 Review of NAIRTL awards initiative

-The 2015 European Conference on the Scholarship of Teaching and Learning will be held at University College Cork, Cork, Ireland and will look at the role of scholarship of teaching and learning in bridging boundaries in Higher Education.
-The conference is a regional event of the International Society for the Scholarship of Teaching and Learning and will run from June 8-9.
+The inaugural European Conference on the Scholarship of Teaching and Learning took place in Cork, Ireland from 8-9 June.
+The conference is a regional event of the International Society for the Scholarship of Teaching and Learning, and was open to all staff and students in Higher Education.
 Further details are available here.

 Supporting Research Supervisors: interactive guide available